Azure/data-api-builder/docs/views-and-stored-procedures.md

 ## Stored procedures

-Stored procedures can be used as objects related to entities exposed by Data API Builder.
-Stored Procedure usage must be defined specifying that the source type for the entity is `stored-procedure`.
+Entities can represent additional database object types like stored procedures.
+An entity's source configuration must denote the type `stored-procedure`.

 If you have a stored procedure, for example [`dbo.stp_get_all_cowritten_books_by_author`](../samples/getting-started/azure-sql-db/library.azure-sql.sql#L138) it can be exposed using the following `dab` command: